What is a Life Cycle Assessment? LCA

 • What would be the impacts on logistic costs and CO2 emissions if we localize the production?

-• What would be the impacts on your inventory and store delivery lead time if we use alternative (green) cultivation methods outside India?
+• What would impact your inventory and store delivery lead time if we use alternative (green) cultivation methods outside India?

-• What would be the costs of implementing a logistic network to collect used items at the store?
+• What would be the costs of implementing a logistic network to collect used items at stores?

 Sustainable Supply Chain Optimization App